-CMEs are observed with "white light" coronagraphs and were first imaged in the early 1970s (Tousey, 1973; Gosling et al., 1974).
-Coronagraph images show Thompson scattered light from coronal electrons and provide information on the coronal density and how it changes with time.
-A good summary of the extent of our knowledge of the characteristics of CMEs has been presented by Hundhausen (1998) with particular emphasis on the s Solar Maximum Mission (SMM) results.
-CME speeds occur in the approximate range 20-2000 km/sec with the average speed being about 400 km/sec.
+CMEs are observed with 'white-light' coronagraphs and were first imaged in the early 1970s (Tousey, 1973; Gosling et al., 1974).
+Coronagraph images show Thompson-scattered light from coronal electrons and provide information on the coronal density and how it changes with time.
+A good summary of our knowledge of the characteristics of CMEs has been presented by Hundhausen (1998) with particular emphasis on the Solar Maximum Mission (SMM) results.
+CME speeds occur in the approximate range 20-2000 km s-1 with the average speed being about 400 km s-1.
 The extremely fast events tend to occur near solar maximum.
-Angular sizes occur in the range 5°-120° with the average size slightly less than 50°.
-(The maximum size just quoted excludes events that are viewed headon and have sizes of 360°.)
+In general, the faster CMEs are associated with flares and the flare-associated events decelerate close to the Sun whereas other CMEs accelerate (Gosling et al., 1976; Sheeley et al., 1999; and references therein).
+Angular sizes (latitudinal extents) projected against the plane of the sky occur in the range $5^{\circ}-120^{\circ}$ with the average size slightly less than 50°.
+(In addition, there are events that are viewed head-on which have apparent sizes of 360°.)
 The average CME kinetic energy is about 5×10^{30} ergs.
-Since 1996, our knowledge of CMEs is being greatly enhanced by observations by SOHO and the LASCO coronagraphs.
-However the observed CME characteristics (e. g. speeds, sizes) are consistent with the previous coronagraph observations (St. Cyr et al., 1997).
+Since 1996, our knowledge of CMEs has been greatly enhanced by observations from the LASCO coronagraphs on SOHO.
+However the observed CME characteristics (e.g. speeds, sizes) are consistent with the previous coronagraph observations (St. Cyr et al., 1997).

-Although CMEs take a number of different forms it is believed that the processes which have been seen to occur for loop-like ejections may be applicable more generally.
+Although CMEs take a number of different forms, it is believed that the processes which form loop-like ejections may be applicable more generally.
 CMEs tend to occur near magnetic neutral lines and often are preceded by the swelling of a coronal helmet streamer.
 The helmet streamer gets distorted and finally disrupted by the expansion of the underlying closed field region.
 This closed field region is an arcade of field lines which often contains a prominence.
-Thus prominence eruption is a common, but not necessary, occurrence in conjuction with CME lift-off.
+Thus prominence eruption is a common, but not necessary, occurrence in conjuction with CME liftoff.
 (When prominences are observed on the solar disk they are called filaments and thus prominence eruption is the same thing as filament disappearance.)
-Flares also often occur in association with CMEs but they are not necessary and are certainly not the instigators of mass ejection as has been sometimes assumed.
-Flares and prominence eruptions are different phenomena and often occur simultaneously.
+Flares also often occur in association with CMEs but they are not necessary and are certainly not the instigators of mass ejection (see, e.g. Gosling, 1993) as has been sometimes assumed.
+Flares are believed to be generated by the heating resulting from reconnection of field lines blown open by the CME.
+Flares and prominence eruptions are different phenomena but often occur simultaneously.
+When CMEs occur outside active regions the prominence eruption is often associated with only a 'flare-like brightening'.
+Note that somewhere between $30\% - \sim 50\%$ of CMEs have no associated flares or prominences St. Cyr and Webb, 1991).
+However the association rate with other on-disk phenomena (e.g. dimmings, arcades, waves) is greatly enhanced by the UV and soft X-ray observations now available from SOHO and Yohkoh respectively.
 Usually the flares associated with CMEs are of long duration and also have associated meter wavelength type II and, particularly, type IV radio bursts (Robinson et al., 1986).
-Type IV emission is believed to occur inside CMEs and is a good flare signature for the more energetic ones.
 It is not yet clear whether the shock-generated type II emissions are generated by shocks driven by CMEs or from shocks associated with the flare process.
-Flares are believed to be generated by the heating resulting from reconnection of field lines blown open by the CME.
-When CMEs occur outside active regions the prominence eruption is often associated with only a 'flare-like brightening'.
-Note that somewhere between 30% - 50% of CMEs have no associated flares or prominences (St. Cyr and Webb, 1991).
-However the association rate with on-disk phemomena is greatly enhanced by the UV and soft X-ray observations now available from SOHO and Yohkoh respectively.